pingcap/docs-cn/v3.1/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-kind.md

         kubectl port-forward svc/<release-name>-tidb 4000:4000 --namespace=<namespace>
         ```

-        If results like `Forwarding from 0.0.0.0:4000 -> 4000` is returned, it means the proxy is set up.
+        If the output is similar to `Forwarding from 0.0.0.0:4000 -> 4000`, then the proxy is set up.

     2. To access TiDB using the MySQL client, open a **new** terminal tab or window and run the following command: